DS-Meena/Learning-ML/README.md

 To activate enviornment: `source .venv/bin/activate` and to deactivate enviornment: `deactivate`

 To get all the dependencies for your project, generate a requirements.txt file using `pip freeze > requirements.txt`.
 You can later use this file to install all the dependencies of your project in another folder using `pip install -r requirements.txt`.

+// check
+// update git blog
+// about how to remove file from staging area